High Probability Complexity Bounds for Non-Smooth Stochastic Optimization with Heavy-Tailed Noise: Introduction

 \paragraph{Light-tailed noise.} The theory of high-probability complexity bounds for convex stochastic optimization with light-tailed noise is well-developed.
-Lower bounds and optimal methods for the problems with $(\nu,M_\nu)$-H\"older continuous gradients are obtained in \cite{nemirovski2009robust} for $\nu = 0$, and in \cite{ghadimi2012optimal} for $\nu = 1$.
-Up to the logarithmic dependencies these high-probability convergence bounds coincide with the corresponding results for the convergence in expectation (see first two rows of Tbl.~\ref{tab:cvx_case_comparison}) While not being directly derived in the literature, the lower bound for the case when $\nu \in (0,1)$ can be obtained as a combination of lower bounds in the deterministic \cite{nemirovsky1983problem, guzman2015lower} and smooth stochastic settings \cite{ghadimi2012optimal}.
-The corresponding optimal methods are analyzed in \cite{devolder2013exactness,dvurechensky2016stochastic} through the lens of inexact oracle.

-\paragraph{Heavy-tailed noise.} Unlike in the ``light-tailed'' case, the first theoretical guarantees with reasonable dependence on both the accuracy $\varepsilon$ and the confidence level $\beta$ appeared just recently.
-In \cite{nazin2019algorithms}, the first such results without acceleration \cite{nesterov1983method} were derived for Mirror Descent with special truncation technique for smooth ($\nu = 1$) convex problems on a bounded domain, and then were accelerated and extended in \cite{gorbunov2020clipped_sstm}.
-For the strongly convex problems the first accelerated high-probability convergence guarantees were obtained in \cite{davis2021low} for the special method called \algname{proxBoost} requiring solving auxiliary nontrivial problems at each iteration.
-These bounds were tightened in \cite{gorbunov2020clipped_sstm}.
+Lower bounds and optimal methods for the problems with $(\nu,M_\nu)$-H\"older continuous gradients are obtained in \citep{nemirovski2009robust} for $\nu = 0$, and in \citep{ghadimi2012optimal} for $\nu = 1$.
+Up to the logarithmic dependencies, these high-probability convergence bounds coincide with the corresponding results for the convergence in expectation (see first two rows of Table~\ref{tab:cvx_case_comparison}).
+While not being directly derived in the literature, the lower bound for the case when $\nu \in (0,1)$ can be obtained as a combination of lower bounds in the deterministic \citep{guzman2015lower, nemirovsky1983problem} and smooth stochastic settings \citep{ghadimi2012optimal}.
+The corresponding optimal methods are analyzed in \citep{devolder2013exactness,dvurechensky2016stochastic} based on the concept of inexact oracle. \paragraph{Heavy-tailed noise.} Unlike in the ``light-tailed'' case, the first theoretical guarantees with reasonable dependence on both the accuracy $\varepsilon$ and the confidence level $\beta$ appeared just recently.
+In \citep{nazin2019algorithms}, the first such results without the kind of acceleration appearing in \citep{nesterov1983method} were derived for Mirror Descent with special truncation technique for smooth ($\nu = 1$) convex problems on a bounded domain, and then were accelerated and extended in \citep{gorbunov2020clipped_sstm}.
+For strongly convex problems, the first accelerated high-probability convergence guarantees were obtained in \citep{davis2021low} for the special method called \algname{proxBoost} requiring the solving of nontrivial auxiliary problems at each iteration.
+These bounds were tightened in \citep{gorbunov2020clipped_sstm}.